Pumi vs Puli: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pumi has a typical lifespan of 12-13 years, while Puli lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
-Pumi is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Puli faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Pumi is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Puli faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Pumi has 3 documented predispositions compared to 2 for Puli, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health